 Rounding out the cast is Rose Byrne (Rebecca Skloot), Rocky Carroll (Sonny Lacks)and Adriane Lenox (Barbara Lacks), Reg E. Cathey (Zakariyya), Leslie Uggams (Sadie), John Beasley (Cliff) and John Douglas Thompson (Lawrence Lacks) all giving fine-tuned performances that strike a nerve and a chord simultaneously.

 Skloot established The Henrietta Lacks Foundation is inspired by the life of Henrietta Lacks.
 Unfortunately, there are numerous examples of historic research studies conducted on individuals—particularly within minority communities—without their knowledge or consent.
 These include the Tuskegee Syphilis Studies, the Human Radiation Experiments, and others.
 The Henrietta Lacks Foundation seeks to provide assistance to individuals and their families who have been directly impacted by such research.
 For more information, hop over to thehenriettalacksfoundation.com

 The Immortal Life of Henrietta Lacks is now streaming on HBO.
-Trust me on this one…it will break your heart and fill you with hope none fell swoop.
+Trust me on this one…it will break your heart and fill you with hope in one fell swoop.